eberban/eberban/books/tour/src/logic/chaining.md

 # Chaining

 When 2 predicates are strung one after the other they form a new predicate, which has the same arguments as the left predicate.
-The __context argument__ is automatically shared between left and right predicates.

 Every predicate has a default __chaining behavior__ which dictates how 2 predicates are connected together.
 If the left predicate has __intransitive